 Current Book Titles

-Many of our books can be purchased through Rowman & Littlefield.
-AAM Members are entitled to a 20 percent discount off all AAM titles in the Rowman & Littlefield catalog.
-Please use coupon code AAMPRESS20 when ordering.
+Many of our books can be purchased through Rowman & Littlefield, our co-publisher.
+AAM Members are always entitled to a 20% discount off all AAM Press titles in the Rowman & Littlefield catalog.

 Some of our current titles include:

 - Diversity, Equity, Accessibility, and Inclusion in Museums edited by Johnnetta Betsch Cole and Laura L. Lott

 - The Inclusive Museum Leader edited by Cinnamon Catlin-Legutko and Chris Taylor